Water and Air Systems

 The 100 Year Flood Is Not What You Think It Is

 Almost everyone agrees that flooding is bad.
 Most years it's the number one natural disaster in the US by dollars of damage.
-So being able to characterize flood risks is a crucial job of civil engineers.
-Engineering hydrology has equal parts statistics and understanding how society treats risks.
-We need to be prepared for the… learn more
+So being able to characterize flood… learn more

 resource URL thumbnail